propi/rdfrules/README.md

 Before mining the input dataset has to be indexed into memory for the fast rules enumeration and measures counting.
 The AMIE+ algorithm uses six fact indexes that hold data in several hash tables.
 Hence, it is important to realize that the complete input data are replicated six times and then stored into memory before the mining phase.
 This index may have two modes: *preserved* and *in-use*.
 The *preserved* mode keeps data in memory until the existence of the index object, whereas the *in-use* mode loads data into memory only if the index is needed and is released after use.

 Data are actually stored in memory once the mining process is started.
+The system automatically resolves all triples with the *owl:sameAs* predicate and replaces all objects by their subjects in these kinds of triples.
+Thanks to this functionality we can mine across several graphs and link statements by the *owl:sameAs* predicate.

 ## Rule Mining